 The Case for Gelatin

-• Thermo-Reversibility: Gelatin gels melt at body temperature, contributing to a smooth, melting quality in the mouth.
+- Thermo-Reversibility: It melts at body temperature, giving a smooth, melting sensation in the mouth.

-• Forgiving Process: The manufacturing process with gelatin can be more forgiving in terms of temperature and pH parameters.
+- Forgiving Process: The manufacturing process can tolerate wider temperature and pH ranges.

 The Case for Pectin

-• Plant-Based / Vegan: Pectin is 100% plant-derived, making it suitable for vegetarian, vegan, and halal formulations, which is a significant market advantage.
+- Plant-Based / Vegan: Pectin is entirely plant-derived, making it suitable for vegan, vegetarian, and halal formulations—a major market advantage.

-• Firm, Short Texture: It creates a firmer, less sticky, and more short-textured gummy that cleanly releases flavor.
+- Firm, Short Texture: It creates a firmer, less sticky gummy that cleanly releases flavor.

-• Heat-Stable: Pectin gels do not melt at room or body temperature, offering better stability in warmer climates during shipping and storage.
+- Heat-Stable: Pectin gels don't melt at room or body temperature, offering better stability in warm climates during shipping and storage.

-• Natural Source Perception: Sourced from citrus or apple, pectin aligns well with consumer preferences for ingredients perceived as natural and fruit-based.
+- Natural Source Perception: Sourced from citrus or apple, pectin aligns with consumer preferences for natural, fruit-based ingredients.

 Key Considerations for Your Formulation